Thank you for choosing Coastal Carolina University!

 2. How do I check the status of my application?

 Once you have applied, you can check the status of your application online and see what materials you may be missing.
-To do so, log into WebAdvisor by using the username and password you received in a letter from the Office of Admissions after submitting your application.
+A few days after submitting your application you will receive an email from the Office of Admissions and Merit Awards with instructions to set up your WebAdvisor password.
+Set up your password and log into WebAdvisor.
 Go to the Applicants menu and then choose "Application Status" under "Admission Information".
 Please allow 10 days from the time you submitted your application to inquire about your application status.

 3. Whom should I contact if I have questions?